marvinneugebauer/CS50-s-Introduction-to-Artificial-Intelligence-with-Python/Traffic/readme.md

 **Experimentating with convolutional and pooling layers**

 </ul>
-<li> Next I experimented with adding one more convolutional and one more pooling layer
-with same filter size.
+<li> Next I experimented with adding one more convolutional and one more pooling layer with same filter size.
 That means I added

-tf.keras.layers.Conv2D(32, (3, 3), activation="relu", input_shape=(IMG_WIDTH, IMG_HEIGHT, 3)),
+<li> tf.keras.layers.Conv2D(32, (3, 3), activation="relu", input_shape=(IMG_WIDTH, IMG_HEIGHT, 3)),

-tf.keras.layers.MaxPooling2D(pool_size=(2, 2)).
+<li>  tf.keras.layers.MaxPooling2D(pool_size=(2, 2)).

-Adding both, the convolutional and the pooling layer, doesn't show any positive effect, and the result was an accuracy of 0.0544.
+<li>  Adding both, the convolutional and the pooling layer, doesn't show any positive effect, and the result was an accuracy of 0.0544.
 So I changed filter size.

 </ul>